 Never, under any circumstance, try to use a real estate agent as a means to manipulate, pressure, insult or otherwise harm the other spouse, particularly where it concerns real estate and financial matters.
-It’s just ugly and truly disrespectful of the agent’s time.
+It’s just ugly - and disrespectful of the agent’s time.
 Especially in a divorce, the agent’s sole focus is getting the house prepared for the market and sold - and if needed, assisting the parties in re-locating, and then negotiating and closing on new homes.

 Yes... a Real Estate Agent Can be a “Friend”

 With the above said... in the course of a real estate agent and client relationship, it’s completely normal and expected to discuss personal matters, and in the case of a divorce, for a client to express their own feelings and disappointments specifically regarding the divorce.